 Guidance and support

-Before applying for our Community Asset Fund, it is worth finding out more about the fund.
+Before applying for our Community Asset Fund, please read the guidance documents below.

 Download the guide and accompanying document below.

 We’re keen to hear from any sports club or community organisation with a great idea that will make a difference to the places where people play sport and get active.

 You might already own or lease a facility in the local community, are considering taking over some grounds or a facility that has the potential to be used for sport and leisure.
 We’re keen to hear from all of you.

 Even if you haven’t accessed funding before – it doesn’t matter.
 We want to invest in your great ideas that will help get people active.